 The latex-based composition provides an even coating that dries to a matte sheen, hiding the typical imperfections in amateur paint jobs.

-What We Like
+What I Like

-- Easy to use
+- It is easy to use

-- Excellent coverage
+- The coverage is excellent

-- 15-year waterproofing guarantee
+- The product has a 15-year waterproofing guarantee

-What We Don't Like
+What I Don't Like

 - It takes time to dry